codingnninja/koras/docs/documentations/components/RenderErrorLogger.md

 Once you register `RenderErrorLogger`, `$render` will keep sending errors to it and you can choose to send errors to the server.

-In fact, you can build a dashboard which changes its "own" background to `red` whenever there is an error.
-You can even display the dashboard on a large screen in your office to catch errors as they emerge.
+In fact, you can do whatever you want with it.